 Pass the story down from generation to generation (Joel 1:3 NLT).

-I think of my own grandmother…Grandma Biggs was the happiest when she was with her children and grandchildren, yet the joy of the Lord remained constant in her life no matter whom she was with.
-My greatest childhood memories are wrapped in the love and joy I felt when I went to grandma’s house.
+I think of my Grandma Biggs.
+She was the happiest when she was with her children and grandchildren, yet the joy of the Lord remained constant in her life no matter whom she was with.
+My greatest childhood memories were made in the love and joy I felt when I went to grandma’s house.

 Even after she died, memories of her life were a constant source of encouragement.

 I know He hears my heart’s cry.
 I know He loves and forgives me.
-I know my life is a work in progress…
+I know my life is a work in progress.

 And so is yours.
 He will complete the work He started in me—and in you!